boroma4/Island-Rendering/README.md

 For a simple manual, refer to "Help" section in the menu, while running the program.

 **NB!** Only Windows is supported.

+Results of running on GPUs from different manufacturers:

+* NVIDIA: works well
+* Intel: could be problematic
+* AMD: not tested